netuno-org/platform/bundle/base/README.md

 java -jar netuno.jar install version=latest
 ```

-To install a specific version, in this example below should be replaced the version value with the wanted version number:
+To install a specific version in the following example you should replace the version (7:20020129.1745) value with the specific version you want to install:

 ```
 java -jar netuno.jar install version=7:20020129.1745